mxiuwang/git-practice/Scenario_1/readme.md

     <summary>Solution</summary>

     1. Go to `your-fork` (where you pushed your changes) on the Github website.
 By deafult, this is located at [github.intuit.com/<your-name>/git-practice](github.intuit.com/<your-name>/git-practice).
-    1. Click "open a pull request"
+    1. Click "open a pull request" from
     </details>

 # End Result